khavernathy/mcmd/README.md

 -> MC: make pair lists for MC to run faster AND to do stuff like pressure calculation in MD. <br />
 -> MC: fix MC SD's maybe?
 Seem to be wrong<br />
 -> both: NEED TO CHECK IF 4TH POINT OF PLANE MAKES THE SAME PLANE AS PREVIOUS 3 BEFORE MOVING ON<br />
-&emsp;-> although I think it's always the case with crystalline systems.
+&emsp;-> although I think it's always the case with crystalline systems.<br />
 -> MD: Emergent pressure seems large..
 (Frenkel method p.84)<br />
 -> MD: Use GPU for MD force calculations? (add option)  <br />
 -> MC: Use GPU for polarization routine (later)  <br />